pyunity/pyunity/docs/source/tutorials/tutorial3.rst

 It will break when you set the scale to
 ``Vector3(0, 0, 0)``.

-In the next tutorial we'll be looking at physics.
+In the next tutorial we'll be looking at 2D development.